carpentries/docs.carpentries.org/source/handbooks/lesson_developers.md

    page (`index.md`) to inform visitors that the lesson is not being actively maintained/developed.
 In these circumstances, consider:

-   1. contacting the [Incubator administratorteam](mailto:incubator@carpentries.org) to let them know that the lesson will be unmaintained, and
+   1. contacting the [Incubator administrator team](mailto:incubator@carpentries.org) to let them know that the lesson will be unmaintained, and
    2. archiving the lesson repository.

 If the developers wish to remove the lesson from The Carpentries